wso2/carbon-kernel/README.md

 # WSO2 Carbon Kernel

-WSO2 Carbon redefines middleware by providing an integrated and componentized middleware platform that adapts to the specific needs of any enterprise IT project - on premise or in the cloud.
-100% open source and standards-based, WSO2 Carbon enables developers to rapidly orchestrate business processes, compose applications and develop services using WSO2 Developer Studio and a broad range of business and technical services that integrate with legacy, packaged and SaaS applications.

 WSO2 Carbon kernel, the lean, modular, OSGi-based platform, is the base of the WSO2 Carbon platform.
 It is a composable server architecture which inherits modularity and dynamism from OSGi framework.
 WSO2 Carbon kernel can be considered as a framework for server development.
 All the WSO2 products are composed as a collection reusable components running on this kernel.
 These products/components inherits all the core services provided by Carbon kernel such as Registry/repository, User management, Transports, Caching, Clustering, Logging, Deployment related features.

 ## System Requirements